adubredu/digitinterface/docs/digitinterface/digitinterface.md

 Commands the torso to move to a specified position and orientation relative to the center of the robot's support polygon

-:param List{float} pose: The desired pose of the torso in a python List formatted as
-            [roll pitch yaw x y z]

 #### Arguments

+- `pose` *list* - The desired pose of the torso in a python List formatted as [roll pitch yaw x y z]

 - `duration` *float* - The desired duration of the entire motion in seconds.